kuzetsa/gekko/docs/internals/exchanges.md

 When you add a new exchange to Gekko you need to expose an object that has methods to query the exchange.
 This exchange file needs to reside in `gekko/exchanges` and the filename is the slug of the exchange name + `.js`.
 So for example the exchange for Mt.
 Gox is explained in `gekko/exchanges/mtgox.js`.

 It is advised to use a npm module to query an exchange.
-This will seperate the abstract API calls from the Gekko specific stuff (In the case of Bitstamp there was no module yet, so I [created one](https://github.com/askmike/bitstamp)).
+This will seperate the abstract API calls from the Gekko specific stuff (In the case of Bitstamp, there was no module yet, so askmike [created one](https://github.com/askmike/bitstamp)).

 Besides this javascript file a new object needs to be added to `gekko/config.js` in the `config.traders` array.
 Here you can set the default currency and asset that will be available through the exchange.
 Keep enabled at false, this is up to the end user.